And keep the most important message.

 It’s true.
 People don’t always read all the copy.

-So how to make sure the person who lands on your website gets the key message to convince them that your product or service is better than the competition?
+So how do you make sure that the person who lands on your website gets the key message to convince them that your product or service is better than the competition?

-If you use tiny font, clumps of text, not leaving space to breathe, without highlighting any idea and without adding any image, it will be almost impossible for people to read what you have to say.
+If you use tiny fonts, clumps of text, no room to breathe, no highlighting of ideas and no images, it will be almost impossible for people to read what you have to say.

 That’s why it’s so important to know how to lay out your web copy.

-In this post we’re going to look at what techniques work best to make the copy easy to read and to scan.
+In this copywriting lesson, we’ll look at the best techniques for making copy easy to read and scan.

-What you, me and everyone else does nowadays: scan a page for the information we are interested in, without reading the whole thing and if we don’t find it quickly, we leave.
+It’s what you, me and everyone else does these days: we scan a page for the information we’re interested in without reading the whole thing, and if we don’t find it quickly, we walk away.

-So let’s see how we can make people find the information they need and keep the most important message of our sales copy.
+So let’s see how we can make people find the information they need and keep the key message of our sales copy.

 Here we go.